 ” instead of “v=1

-,” and your site will just work.
-Remember, though, that we’re engineers, not magicians, so things may be slightly more complex in practice. 😉 In particular, we did not preserve many of the undocumented functions – so many sites will have to update their scripts to accommodate this change.
+“And your site will just work.
+Remember, though, that we’re engineers, not magicians, so that things may be slightly more complex in practice. 😉 In particular, we did not preserve many undocumented functions, so many sites will need to update their scripts to accommodate this change.

 Rollout Timeline

-We ask that you try using the new API in the next couple weeks on your development/staging servers and report the issues and bugs you find to the discussion group so we can assess how easy transition will be for most sites.
-Version 1 and Version 2 will coexist for at least a month no matter how few bugs are reported, and we may preserve Version 1 of the API for longer if people report many or complex transition problems.
+We ask that you try using the new API over the next couple of weeks on your development and staging servers and report any issues or bugs you find to the discussion group, so we can assess how easy the transition will be for most sites.
+Version 1 and Version 2 will coexist for at least a month, regardless of the number of bugs reported.
+We may also preserve Version 1 of the API for longer if people report many or complex transition problems.
 At that time, Version 2 will become the “default,” and all sites will automatically start using it.